Ghosts of Praxis (A Babushka Novella) - Chapter 2 - Hidden Fleece

 What on Earth?

-She heard static—a faint hum and then something like voices underwater.
+She heard static, then something like voices underwater.
 Fluctuations in the electrical signal, a high-pitched whine that faded as the sound of a man’s voice took over.

 A man?
 She was bewildered.
 It sounded like one of those audio streams of oldies playing softly, far away in another room.
 Far away in another life...